Rdawson96/WhitbyBC/README.md

 ### User Stories

+- As a user, I want to easily navigate my way around the website.
+- As a user, I want to know the objective of the community group.
+- As a user, I want to find out details of the next events easily.
+- As a user, I want to be able to quickly get more information on the contact details and social media of the group.
+- As a user' I want to know precisely where the group is located and where they meet.

 ### Colours Used

 - The following color palette was used to convey the ocean with a range of blues and a coral color.
 ![Image of colors used in the project](assets/readme-images/wbc-color-scheme.png)

+### Fonts used

+- The font Barlow Condensed was used throughout the website with a fall back of sans-serif incase there is issues with the initial font.
+Google Fonts was used to import the font into the website.

 ### Wireframes